ricaun-io/RevitTest/README.md

 <details><summary>How the <b>ricaun.RevitTest</b> Framework knows what Revit version to open ?</summary><br>

-The `TestAdapter` checks for some `RevitApi` reference in the assembly and get the version from it.
+The `TestAdapter` checks for some `RevitApi` reference in the test assembly and get the version from it.
 If not found, the `TestAdapter` will use the lowest version of Revit installed in the machine.

 </details>